 Art Activities For the First Weeks Of School

-One of the things I love about writing for Bright Hub is that I get to come up with creative projects, and share them!
-If you're an elementary or junior high teacher looking for a few new ideas to use in your classroom, you've come to the right place.
+If you are an elementary or middle school teacher looking for a few new ideas to use in your classroom, you have come to the right place.
 As you make your lesson plans for the first weeks of school, you will want to plan some activities that help the students express themselves creatively.
-Here are five art projects for different age levels.
+Here are three art projects for different age levels.

-MAKE CLASSROOM MAILBOXES This project is designed for the elementary grade level.
-By using empty oatmeal containers, students can design personal mailboxes to hold papers throughout the year.
-Supplies needed are listed below.
+This project is designed for the elementary grade level.
+Using empty oatmeal containers, students can design personal mailboxes to hold papers throughout the year.

 - Glue (if using construction paper)